7 Introduction to R and the Tidyverse

 But there are various other ways to inspect the content of a tibble

-To understand and present data, we usually have to visualize it.
+To understand and present data, we usually have to visualise it.

 library(ggplot2) # Loading a library to use its functions without ::